2 Days in Asheville Itinerary: The Best Things to Do, See, and Eat

 As for the ambiance — natural light streams into the dining room from a bay window while sweetly adorned tables feature crocheted cloths and delicate tea cups.
 Antique furniture, frames and fixtures complete the setting.

-Unique Rooms
+Unique and Cozy Rooms

 The eight guest rooms at the Black Walnut Bed and Breakfast are named after plants and trees and each is uniquely designed.
 Six of the spaces are upstairs and downstairs in the main house and two, including an ADA-compliant suite with a kitchenette, are in the detached carriage house, which is a rare pet-friendly bed and breakfast in Asheville.